 However, I’m not here to talk about Ash’s design today (although I might in the future).
 Instead, I want to talk about how design captures the personality of a very good and sweet boy, and how that interacts with the world that surrounds him.

 It’s tempting to just say that Eiji’s design tries to capture “average Japanese boy” vibes and call it a day, but his looks are based on the back then young heartthrob Hironobu Nomura.
-It’s not easy to find information on Nomura, but based on what I’ve seen, his image was sweet and approachable, while also hitting certain tones of “innocent sensuality.”
+It’s not easy to find information about Nomura, but based on what I’ve seen, his image was sweet and approachable, while also hitting certain tones of “innocent sensuality.”

-The Eiji from the manga’s earlier style is the one with the strongest resemblance with Nomura, more notable in his thick eyebrows, round face, and big ears.
+The Eiji from the manga’s earlier style is the one with the strongest resemblance to Nomura, more notable in his thick eyebrows, round face, and big ears.
 As the manga shift towards a more “delicate” style, Eiji’s eyes and ears get smaller and his face looks more elongated, almost as if he has suddenly lost baby fat.

 Towards the manga’s late style–which I personally dislike because it leans towards a 90s aesthetic that I never liked that much to begin with, while also feeling like it just degrades–the characters get bigger and wider in general.
 This includes Eiji, so it gets easy to forget the original purpose of his design around this stage.